codeface-io/LSPService/README.md

 ![LanguageServiceHost](https://raw.githubusercontent.com/flowtoolz/LanguageServiceHost/master/Documentation/language_service_host_idea.jpg)

 It's supposed to be written in Swift using [Vapor](https://github.com/vapor/vapor).
 And it's just an idea right now.
 I haven't even figured out how to talk to a language server executable like [`sourcekit-lsp`](https://github.com/apple/sourcekit-lsp).
-If you wanna help, have a look at `testSourceKitLSP()` in `configure.swift` and adjust the executable path.
+If you wanna help, have a look at `Sources/LanguageService/routes.swift` .